croedel/PiInfotainment/README.md

 - To start a service at boot time automatically, use `systemctl enable infotainment.service` etc.

 _Tipps:_
 - The logs will get written to `/var/log/syslog`.
-So you can whatch what it's doing by e.g. `tail -f /var/log/syslog`
+So you can watch what the system is doing by e.g. `tail -f /var/log/syslog`
-- If you have a huge photo directory, the first start might take a while sice the infotaiment system needs to walk through the whole tree.
+- If you have a realy huge photo directory, the first start will take a few minutes since the infotaiment system needs to walk through the whole directory tree.
 Subsequent starts will be significantly faster due to the implemeted disk cache.

 --------------------------------------